-Finding Inspiration Through Folklore is coming to an end, and I’ve thoroughly enjoyed seeing the participants engage with the materials and run with them, producing some fantastic new work.
+Finding Inspiration Through Folklore.
+I thoroughly enjoyed seeing the participants engage with the materials and run with them, producing some fantastic new work.
 The good news is that I’ll soon be starting work on FITF 2, so we can all continue this creative journey in 2021.

 In November, I’ll be running a 4-week block about the customs and stories associated with Yule and the winter season, so look out for more news on that coming soon!
 Perhaps you’ll be inspired to give the gift of a poem or story this Christmas to those you love.

 Beginning July 28th.
 I’ve teamed with some super-talented writing tutors and we’ll be offering a ‘taster’ course for Lifelong Learning Dundee.
-Click HERE for booking details
+Click HERE for booking details.
+Now fully-booked.

 October: Editing Your Novel for Lifelong Learning Dundee.
 A five-week programme devoted to shaping YOUR novel.
 Starts Oct 5th, Eventbrite details coming soon.